CastleLab/COMP5111-Spring2022-Student-Assignments/README.md

 ## Deadline: 14 March 2022

 ## Update
+- (2022 Feb 14): Change the statement coverage achieved by randoop from "at least 50%" to "at least 60%".
 - (2022 Feb 10): The soot example has been released in our [course website](https://course.cse.ust.hk/comp5111/assignments_2022S/soot-example.zip), this example will be explained in our incomming workshop in Feb 15.
 You may refer to this example to implement your own program.
 ## Assignment Objective